grepwood/pytaku/README.md

 - Mozilla Firefox
 - Google Chrome

-This program was developed on Gentoo Linux, Windows 10, and MacOS Big Sur on Python 3.8 but it should work with other setups just as well.
+This program was developed on Gentoo Linux and MacOS Big Sur on Python 3.9 but it should work with other setups just as well.
 If something doesn't work, let me know in the issues so I can actually track them.
+Windows support is off limits until it supports Xvfb.